 Sometimes you might have to hang out at the bus terminal for a while, whether waiting to board your bus or waiting for the next one to leave.

 Be aware of your surroundings.
 Don’t let yourself be distracted, especially from your belongings.
-Keep your bags at your feet or side, with your legs over top, or an arm or leg through the strap.
-Alternatively, you can check your bags into a terminal baggage locker room, or with the bus company; both will give you a receipt, and this will allow you more freedom.
+Keep your bags at your feet or side, with your legs over the top of them, or an arm or leg through the strap.
+Alternatively, you can check your bags into a terminal baggage locker room, or with the bus company.
+Both services will give you a receipt, and this will allow you more freedom.

 So, kick back and enjoy the ride.
-Relax if you encounter unforetold adventures like a flat tire or landslide present themselves.
+Relax if you encounter unforetold adventures like a flat tire or sheep crossing the highway.
 Life happens along the way.

-Lorraine Caputo is a travel writer, poet and translator.
-She has authored nine guidebooks for South America.
-Her literary works appear in over 100 journals in Canada, the US, Latin America, Europe, Asia, Australia and Africa; twelve anthologies and nine chapbooks – including the collection of travel poetry, Caribbean Nights (Red Bird Chapbooks, 2014).
-For the past decade, she has been traveling through Latin America, listening to the voices of the pueblos and Earth.
-Follow her travels at: www.facebook.com/lorrainecaputo.wanderer.
+Lorraine Caputo is a travel writer, poet, and translator.
+She has authored ten guidebooks for South America.
+Her literary works appear in over 150 journals in Canada, the US, Latin America, Europe, Asia, Australia and Africa; 18 anthologies and twelve chapbooks – including the collections of travel poetry, Caribbean Nights (Red Bird Chapbooks, 2014) and Notes from the Patagonia (dancing girl press, 2017).
+For more than a decade, she has been traveling through Latin America, listening to the voices of the pueblos and Earth.
+Follow her travels on her Facebook page.